che0124/ChatGame-LLM/README.md

-## llm_ChartGame
+## ChartGame_Gemini
 ---
-A chat game build with Gemini API
+A chat game build with Gemini API.